 That did not take long.
 When I first drafted the introduction to this blog, I included text inviting people to notify us if, God forbid, I made a mistake.
 The powers that be vetoed that language, apparently on the basis that it was not possible for a Foley lawyer to make a mistake.

 Well, the blog’s been up for less than a week, and I have received my first such notice.
-In my post yesterday about the Governor’s announcement regarding changes to the state building code, I noted that developers would be concerned about a multiplicity of building codes in different municipalities.
-The Commonwealth’s… More
+In my post yesterday about the Governor’s announcement regarding changes to the state building code,… More